-(i) appropriate maintenance and management of solar power generation sources;

-(ii) use of low sulphur diesel oil (0.25% sulphur content) in DG sets for emergency operations;

-(iii) minimization of fugitive emissions from storage and handling operations; and

-(iv) periodic verification and audits are carried out for leakages along with status of seals and packing at all joints.
+- Appropriate maintenance and management of solar power generation sources; - (ii) Use of low sulphur diesel oil (0.25% sulphur content) in DG sets for emergency operations; - (iii) Minimization of fugitive emissions from storage and handling operations; and - (iv) Periodic verification and audits are carried out for leakages along with status of seals and packing at all joints.

+Air quality monitoring by PCB accredited agency at MGPP

 The potential for any direct impact on ambient air quality on site can be mainly attributed to the Gas Generator stack and the Hot Oil stack.
 The State Pollution Control Board monitors ambient air quality on site.
 Additionally, an external laboratory is tasked with assessing ambient air quality levels at site on a monthly basis.
 The laboratory compiles a report of its findings and sends it to the chemist on site.
 Indirect impact on ambient air quality can be attributed to flaring activities on site.
 Adequate DG stack height is accounted for to enable effective dispersion of air pollutants, and to meet the minimum stack height and emission concentrations criteria set by the Central Pollution Control Board (CPCB).
+Additionally all HOEC land assets have a dedicated Green Belt to maintain adequate balance in ambient air quality.
+These Green Belts are regularly maintained and cultivated with new saplings to enhance their effectiveness.